-Avocado fries coated with Panko bread crumbs and baked until golden and crisp.
-Served with campfire sauce, they make a delicious appetizer everyone won’t be able to get enough of!
+Avocado Fries are coated with Panko bread crumbs and baked to golden perfection.
+Creamy, buttery, and crunchy, they’re a delicious appetizer you won’t be able to get enough of!

-One thing to note, though, these avocado appetizers need to be enjoyed hot and fresh from the oven as they tend to lose crispness over time.
+These avocado appetizers are best enjoyed hot and fresh from the oven as they tend to lose crispness over time.
 Not that it would be a problem, these babies fly into eager mouths like crazy!

 - 2 large avocados, ripe but very firm